Mohamedkhaled687/Student-Management-System/README.md

 #### 6 .Calculate Average GPA: Computes and displays the average GPA of all students.
 #### 7 .Find Student with Highest GPA: Identifies and displays the student with the highest GPA.
 #### 8 .Exit: Terminates the program.

+## Implementation Details

+### The system uses a linked list to store and manage student records.
+Each function interacts with this list to perform the required operations, ensuring efficient management of dynamic data.

+#### Add a Student
+##### Prompts the user for new student details and adds them to the system by creating a new node and appending it to the linked list.

+#### Display All Students
+##### Traverses the linked list and prints out the details of each student stored in the system.

+#### Search for a Student by ID
+##### Iterates through the linked list to find and display the details of the student with the specified ID.

+#### Update Student Information
+##### Finds the student by ID and allows the user to update their details directly in the linked list.

+#### Delete a Student
+##### Removes the student node with the specified ID from the linked list and frees the associated memory.

+#### Calculate Average GPA
+##### Traverses the linked list to calculate the average GPA of all students and displays the result.

+#### Find Student with Highest GPA
+##### Iterates through the linked list to find and display the student with the highest GPA.